-- Competitors may be disqualified if they violate the Competitive Event Guidelines or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late for their assigned presentation time.
+- Competitors may be disqualified if they violate the Code of Conduct or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to their assigned presentation time.

-Meets Expectations Exceeds Expectations Earned Project Usability: Video plays successfully Media not usable Media usable but not submitted according to event guidelines Media usable but not click and play Media usable on multiple players/browsers 0 points 1-9 points 10-16 points 17-20 points Video Content: Fully address the concept and/or topic Concept and/or topic is not followed Concept and/or topic not fully developed Fully addresses the concept and/or topic A user with no knowledge of the concept and/or topic can identify topic based on video 0 points 1-9 points 10-16 points 17-20 points Video Content: Video contains multiple elements providing evidence of production skill No evidence of video production skill demonstrated Video is designed using limited video editing skill Video contains transitions and use of multiple technologies Video contains multiple advanced film techniques production skin 0 points 1-9 points 10-16 points 17-20 points Video Content: Grammar, spelling, and punctuation Video contains grammar or spelling errors Video contains 3 or less spelling or grammar errors Video contains one grammar and no spelling errors Video is grammar and spelling error free 0 points 1-9 points 10-16 points 17-20 points Video Content: Copyright information and sources are noted and documented, and video content is original Copyright information or sources not addressed or cited incorrectly AND video content is not original Material violates copyright and source guidelines OR video content is not original Copyright information and sources documented, and video content is original Copyright compliance is documented, sources cited using visual representation, and video content is original 0 points 1-9 points 10-16 points 17-20 points Project Evaluation: Video has logical flow of information Flow of video does not seem logical Flow does not connect each element of the video Flow is logical and appears sequenced with beginning, middle, and end Video is logical, flows well and includes a call to action at the end 0 points 1-14 points 15-24 points 25-30 points Project Evaluation: Quality of editing and transition There are no transitions or evidence of video editing incorporated Transitions exist but are rough and do not flow easily Transitions flow seamlessly and serve as a logical component of the video Multiple types of transitions are used and all flow seamlessly 0 points 1-14 points 15-24 points 25-30 points Project Evaluation: Audio and visual elements are coordinated Audio and visual elements are limited Audio and visual elements do not include variety Audio uses a variety of sources including direct audio and dubbed audio; visual includes multiple camera angles and techniques Audio and visual uses variety of sources and special effects 0 points 1-9 points 10-16 points 17-20 points Project Evaluation: Use of video/film techniques Video technology use not evident Video incorporates use of film techniques Video incorporates advanced use of film techniques Video contains multiple advanced film techniques such as special effects 0 points 1-9 points 10-16 points 17-20 points Project Total (200 points) Name(s): School: Judge Signature: Date:
+Expectation Item Not Demonstrated Below Expectations Meets Expectations Exceeds Expectations Points Earned Project Usability: Video plays successfully Media not usable Media usable but not submitted according to event guidelines Media usable but not click and play Media usable on multiple players/browsers 0 points 1-9 points 10-16 points 17-20 points Video Content: Fully address the concept and/or topic Concept and/or topic is not followed Concept and/or topic not fully developed Fully addresses the concept and/or topic A user with no knowledge of the concept and/or topic can identify topic based on video 0 points 1-9 points 10-16 points 17-20 points Video Content: Video contains multiple elements providing evidence of No evidence of video production skill demonstrated Video is designed using limited video editing skill Video contains transitions and use of multiple technologies Video contains multiple advanced film techniques production skill 0 points 1-9 points 10-16 points 17-20 points Video Content: Grammar, spelling, and punctuation Video contains grammar or spelling errors Video contains 3 or less spelling or grammar errors Video contains one grammar and no spelling errors Video is grammar and spelling error free 0 points 1-9 points 10-16 points 17-20 points Video Content: Copyright information and sources are noted and documented, and video content is original Copyright information or sources not addressed or cited incorrectly AND video content is not original Material violates copyright and source guidelines OR video content is not original Copyright information and sources documented, and video content is original Copyright compliance is documented, sources cited using visual representation, and video content is original 0 points 1-9 points 10-16 points 17-20 points Project Evaluation: Video has logical flow of information Flow of video does not seem logical Flow does not connect each element of the video Flow is logical and appears sequenced with beginning, middle, and end Video is logical, flows well and includes a call to action at the end 0 points 1-14 points 15-24 points 25-30 points Project Evaluation: Quality of editing and transition There are no transitions or evidence of video editing incorporated Transitions exist but are rough and do not flow easily Transitions flow seamlessly and serve as a logical component of the video Multiple types of transitions are used and all flow seamlessly 0 points 1-12 points 13-21 points 22-25 points Project Evaluation: Audio and visual elements are coordinated Audio and visual elements are limited Audio and visual elements do not include variety Audio uses a variety of sources including direct audio and dubbed audio; visual includes multiple camera angles and techniques Audio and visual uses variety of sources and special effects 0 points 1-9 points 10-16 points 17-20 points Project Evaluation: Use of video/film techniques Video technology use not evident Video incorporates use of film techniques Video incorporates advanced use of film techniques Video contains multiple advanced film techniques such as special effects 0 points 1-9 points 10-16 points 17-20 points Video Time er 2 minutes oints nutes or under oints L 5 P Project Total (200 points) Name(s):